1. INTRODUCTION

 Since hospitals perform a broad scope of activities that may represent risks to the public health and to the environment, such establishments are subject to several requirements prior and during their regular operation, in order to attest that the activities carried out follow the applicable legal standards.

-In this sense, we list below some of the main requirements hospitals need to comply with in Brazil, according to the Brazilian legislation and regulation:
+In this sense, we list below the main requirements hospitals need to comply with in Brazil, according to the Brazilian legislation and regulation:

 3.2.1.
 APPOINTING A TECHNICAL RESPONSIBLE PARTY AND MAKING SURE ALL PROFESSIONALS ARE REGULARIZED BEFORE THE COMPETENT PROFESSIONAL COUNCILS

-After being duly appointed, the technical responsible must supervise and coordinate all medical services provided by the hospital31.
+After being duly appointed, the technical responsible must supervise and coordinate all medical services provided by the hospital.

 Depending on the activities performed by the company, which should be described in the hospital’s internal procedures, it may be necessary to also obtain certifications and authorizations before others class councils.